How to prepare for a flood

 Thanks to its coastline that won’t quit, Florida is the nation’s capital of flooding.
 And floods are the most expensive natural disaster in the US, according to FEMA.
 So if you own a home in Florida, it’s in your best interest to make sure you’re protected from the potentially costly effects of flooding and water damage.

 Here are six steps you can take to reduce your risk.

 FEMA has mapped the entire country and graded it according to its risk of flooding.
 You can enter your address to get your flood designation using this search tool and then read about what each flood zone means.

 Briefly, if your zone designation starts with an A or a V, you’ve got a decently high risk of flooding.
 Zones B and shaded X have moderate flood risk, and zones C and unshaded X have the lowest risk (trust us, this will make sense when you use that tool).

-Based on your area’s designation, you can find out something called the “base flood elevation” (BFE), which, for practical purposes, means how high water is likely to come in your home in the event of a major flood.
+Based on your area’s designation, you can find out something called the “base flood elevation” (BFE), which, for practical purposes, means how high water is likely to rise in the event of a major flood.

 Once you know how high floodwater is likely to rise, you can take steps to protect the things most likely to be damaged by water.
 This includes everything from TVs and computers to your air conditioner and backup generator, which may need to be elevated on and secured to a concrete block.
 You might also want to check your electrical outlets and switches.
 These should all be at least one foot above flood level.